ferrarijh/android-study-dagger-multibinding/README.md

 ```
 `viewModel1` and `viewModel2` should be same instance and `viewModel3` should be a different one.

-To do this with we let Dagger create a `Map` that maps 'class type'(key) to 'instance'(value) that matches the class type, with the right scope.
+To do this with we let Dagger create a `Map` that maps 'class type'(key) to 'instance'(value) that
+matches the class type, with the right scope.
-For Dagger to choose the one with right scope upon request, we use Dagger's `Provider` class to wrap the ViewModel instance.
+For Dagger to choose the one with right scope upon request, we use `Provider` to wrap the
+ViewModel instance. `Provider` is java interface which provides a fully-constructed and injected
+instance of <T>.
+(see documents)

 1) Create annotation class with `@MapKey` annotation